 Psychiatric Security Review Board

-Contact a Tempe criminal defense attorney to learn more about representation before the Psychiatric Security Review Board (PSRB), as well as to discuss the impact of mental health in both civil and criminal case.Psychiatric Security Review Board and Cases in Phoenix, Scottsdale, Tempe & the Entire Valley
+Contact a Phoenix mental health attorney to learn more about representation before the Psychiatric Security Review Board (PSRB), as well as to discuss the impact of mental health in both civil and criminal case.Psychiatric Security Review Board Cases in Phoenix, Chandler, Mesa & the Entire Valley

 During their time in the hospital, mentally ill patients will be assessed by the PSRB periodically.
 If the patient exhibits that he or she is no longer mentally ill, nor dangerous, the PSRB will release that individual.
 The PSRB will also conditionally release a patient if that individual falls under the category of being mentally ill but no longer dangerous.
 In some instances, the PSRB will determine that a patient is no longer mentally ill but still dangerous, in which case the individual will remain in the hospital despite no longer being mentally ill.
 Attorney Buckallew has a firm understanding of the review standards and practices of the PSRB.
 He will assist you and your loved one through this process.

-Contact a Tempe criminal defense attorney if you would like to know more about the Psychiatric Security Review Board.
+Contact a mental health attorney serving Tempe if you would like to know more about the Psychiatric Security Review Board.
 Schedule a case evaluation today!